jkerkela/best-real-time-image-processsor-android/README.md

+# best-real-time-image-processsor-android
-# This project is fork from https://github.com/tensorflow/examples, to play with android image detection
+This project is fork from https://github.com/tensorflow/examples, to play with android image detection

 ## License